near/docs/docs/develop/contracts/js/quickstart.md

 https://explorer.testnet.near.org/transactions/EvSt3A4auSkBWKUvRo2JtbP7UdwimLmRh7fyn89RZ1d4
 ```

+Congratulations!
+You have successfully deployed a JS smart contract into this `JSVM` located inside `JSVM.testnet` contract. :tada:

+---

+### Interacting

-Now that your contract is deployed, you can start interacting with it.
-The first thing to do is initialize the contract.
-For simplicity, export the account ID that the contract is deployed to into an environment variable.
+Now that your contract is deployed, you can start interacting with it by performing contract calls on the methods you created.

+1) For simplicity, export the account ID that the contract is deployed to into an environment variable:

 ```bash
 export JS_CONTRACT="dev-1653584404106-63749024395789"
 ```

-You'll now initialize the contract such that the default greeting is set.
-If you try to interact with the contract before it's initialized, you'll get an error saying "Contract state is empty".
+2) Now, initialize the contract which will set the default greeting:

 ```bash
 near js call $JS_CONTRACT init --accountId $JS_CONTRACT --deposit 0.1
 ```

+If you try to interact with the contract before it's initialized, you'll get an error saying "Contract state is empty".

-Once the contract is initialized, you can view the current greeting by performing a `view` call:
+3) Once the contract is initialized, you can view the current greeting by callin the `view` method you wrote earlier:

 ```bash
 near js view $JS_CONTRACT get_greeting